forqzy/godaddy-ddns/README.md

 No additional third-party lib needed.

 Usage:
-#1. edit godaddy_ddns.prep, change the domain name/ key/ secret for your own web site
+#1. edit godaddy_ddns.prop, change the domain name/ key/ secret for your own web site

 #2. java -jar Godaddy_ddns.jar

 It will update the ip address of your server every 10 seconds.